angarsky/diveintopython/learn/variables/number.md

     print("String is not a number") # Output: String is a number
  ```

-- Using try-except block to convert string to float:
+### Using try-except block to convert string to float

 ```python
 my_string = "789.12"